-The National Park Service is celebrating 100 years of preserving America’s most diverse landscapes.
+The National Park Service celebrated 100 years of preserving America’s most diverse landscapes in 2016.
 Texas is home to 16 designated sites, including monuments, recreation areas and two national parks, that thousands of people visit every year.

 Big Bend National Park was the state's first site — it was established by the National Park Service in June 1944.
 But many of Texas' protected lands have a long, rich history.
 At the Alibates Flint Quarries in Fritch, Texas, mammoth hunters used stone from the quarries to make their tools 13,000 years ago, the park service says.